XnThanh/61040-portfolio/assignments/assignment1.md

 **Character Recognition**

-- [Wikipedia: Easily confused Chinese characters](https://en.wiktionary.org/wiki/Appendix:Easily_confused_Chinese_characters) List of different characters that look similar explains what the difference is.
+- [Wikipedia: Easily confused Chinese characters](https://en.wiktionary.org/wiki/Appendix:Easily_confused_Chinese_characters) List of different characters that look similar and explains what the difference is.

 - [NiHaoMa Mandarin](https://nihaoma-mandarin.com/pedagogy-corner/similar-chinese-characters/) Article explaining some similar characters and also ways to remember them.